 It turned out that I’d had severe pre-eclampsia, as well as a pulmonary embolism (an artery blockage) and was very lucky to have survived and carried James as long as I did.
 He’s my true little miracle - I think we both saved each other.

-If you have been affected by any of the issues in this blog post and need support, you can call our helpline on 0500 618 140.
-Alternatively, if you would like to share your story with us, email@example.com.
+If you have been affected by any of the issues in this blog post and need support, you can call the Bliss helpline.
+Alternatively, if you would like to share your story with us, email firstname.lastname@example.org.